-We have a lot of other pointers on how to format a book for print, so we won't go over all of the nitty-gritty details here.
+We have a lot of other pointers on how to format a book for your print edition, so I won't go over all of the nitty-gritty details here.

-Instead, let me introduce you to Atticus, which is (and we're somewhat biased here) the best book formatting software on the Internet.
+Instead, let me introduce you to Atticus, which is (and I'm somewhat biased here) the best book formatting software on the Internet.

 Atticus will help you format your book specifically for IngramSpark.